Dorothy Love Coates (1928-2002)

 Let it play in the background as you study and immerse yourself in this topic!

 In 1947, Coates joined the Original Gospel Harmonettes, a well-established, all-female group based in Birmingham.
 She worked with the group for much of the 1950s and 1960s, writing many of its songs.
 The group also included Mildred Miller, Vera Kilb, Willie Mae Newberry, Odessa Edwards, and Evelyn Starks Hardy.
 In 1949, the group recorded for RCA.
-Two years later the group began recording for Specialty Records and by 1959 had begun recording for Savoy.
+Two years later, the group began recording for Specialty Records and, by 1959, had started recording for Savoy.
 The group toured throughout the South, Midwest, and East, as well as the Bahamas.
-The Harmonettes performed at Carnegie Hall in 1953 and later at the Apollo Theatre, and Madison Square Garden.
+The Harmonettes performed at Carnegie Hall in 1953, and later at the Apollo Theatre and Madison Square Garden.

 Coates appeared at several gospel festivals as well as the Newport Jazz Festival.
 She was also in two films, The Long Walk Home (1990) and Beloved (1998).
 Dorothy Love Coates died of heart failure on April 9, 2002, in Birmingham.
 She left behind two daughters, Cassandra Madison and Carletta Criss.